1Strategy/security-fairy/README.md

 - Deploy the CloudFormation templates from this repo into your AWS Account
 - Navigate to the API Gateway URL which is an output of the stack
-- Enter the ARN of the AWS Role you want to audit and the number of days the application has been running (or which contains enough log ddata a representitive set )
+- Enter the ARN of the AWS Role you want to audit and the number of days the application has been running (or which contains enough log data to form a representative set of the necessary API actions.)